canvas-gamification/canvas-gamification-junit-tests/src/oop/object_independence/medium/q2/QuestionText.md

 - Attributes:
     - An `int` called **numAhead**
-    - Note that neither of these attributes should be visible from another class
+    - This attribute should be visible from another class

 - Constructors:
     - A single constructor with a parameter `int` that initalzies the **numAhead** attribute
     - This constructor should be visible from another class

 - Methods:
-    - a `getNumAhead` method which is accessible from other classes and returns the value of the **numAhead** attribute
+    - a `getNumAhead` method which is visible from other classes and returns the value of the **numAhead** attribute
-    - a `setNumAhead` method which accepts an `int` value, updates the **numAhead** attribute with it, and is accessible from other classes
+    - a `setNumAhead` method which accepts an `int` value, updates the **numAhead** attribute with it, and is visible from other classes
-    - a `toString` method which returns a String of the information about the `PhoneWaitList` class of the form `There are " + numAhead + " people ahead of you`, and is visible from other classes.
+    - a `toString` method which returns a String of the information about the `PhoneWaitList` class of the form `There are " + x + " people ahead of you`, where x is the value of the **numAhead** attribute, and is visible from other classes.

 ### TestWaitList Class